dominioncfg/just-functional-read-the-docs/pages/library-components.md

 In the code above f1, f2, f3 are using the same configuration.

-You should know also that the Function class and everything in it is inmutable, that is, after the creation of the object is not posible to change anything (expression, evaluator, etc), the reason for this that inmutable objects have several advangages, like there is no side-effects, improve performance, maintanibilty, and keep things simple.
+You should know that the Function class and everything in it is inmutable, that is, after the creation of the object is not posible to change anything (expression, evaluator, etc), the reason for this is that inmutable objects have several advangages, like there is no side-effects, improve performance, maintanibilty, and keep things simple.
 If you need to construnct many function with the same configuration you should use the factory version.

 ### Evaluation Context

-The EvaluatorContext class is the way you supply variables values at runtime and is really straight-forward to use.
+The EvaluatorContext class is the way you supply values to variables at runtime and is really straight-forward to use.

 ```C#
 //Using Constructor: